 My colleagues and I are deeply saddened about the unexpected passing of Anders Ericsson on June 17.
 Dr. Ericsson was not only a massive figure in psychology, philosophy, performance, and beyond but—in my experience—an outstanding person.

 There is much to say about Anders.
 I can speak only to the past few years—and only a slice of it.
 Nonetheless, that slice of Anders is rich.
-Indulge me just three stories.
+Indulge me in just three stories.

-1. Leaning Towers
+1. Towers of Knowlege

 I may never forget my first encounter with Anders.
 Anders made eye contact, kindly greeted me, and gently asked me to sit in the chair facing his desk.
 As soon as I sat down, I could no longer see Anders.
 He was occluded by the piles of books and manuscripts on his desk.
 Looking around, I realized that the piles were everywhere.
 With the exception of our two chairs, Anders’s’ desk, a monitor, a keyboard, and a mouse, the office was waist- to shoulder-high towers of knowledge.
 You can appreciate a small portion of these monuments in this screenshot from my dissertation defense.